hihabib/Code-With-Mosh-Downloader/README.md

 1. **Login** to [https://codewithmosh.com](https://codewithmosh.com) and open any course.

-2. **Open the course page** where the full list of video lectures is visible.
+2. **Open the course page** where the full list of video lectures is visible where you can play videos

+3. Play the first video of the course

-3. **Click the Extension icon** in Chrome’s toolbar.
+4. **Click the Extension icon** in Chrome’s toolbar.

-4. The extension will:
+5. The extension will:
    - Go through each video in the course.
    - Download the video with a clean title.
    - Create folders by section (e.g., `1.
 Getting Started`, `2.
 React Basics`).